fastai/course-v3/docs/gradient_tutorial.md

 # Fast.ai Deep Learning Course v3 on Gradient Notebooks

-This is a quick guide to starting v3 of the Fast.AI course Practical Deep Learning for Coders using Gradient Notebooks.
+This is a quick guide to starting v3 of the fast.ai course Practical Deep Learning for Coders using Gradient Notebooks.
 With [Gradient](https://www.paperspace.com/gradient), you get quick access to a Jupyter Lab instance without having to set up a virtual machine or doing any complicated installation or configuration.

 [Gradient](https://www.paperspace.com/gradient) is built on top of [Paperspace](https://www.paperspace.com/) is a GPU-accelerated cloud platform.